Mental Health and Suicide Prevention Awareness Training Program

 • give them access to information about the program, including information on how to access mental health support upon completion of the workshop.

-4. Can an Agency apply for an exemption?
+1. Can a State Agency apply for an exemption?

 Each request for an exemption will be considered on a case-by-case basis.

-Note: Any exemption granted will need to be recorded in the State Agency’s exemption register, as per Rule F4 in the Western Australian Procurement Rules.
+Note: Any exemption granted must be recorded in the State agency’s exemption register, as per Rule F4 in the Western Australian Procurement Rules.

-Mandating the Program is about making it a contractual obligation to provide on-site construction workers with access to appropriate information and support for their mental health and suicide prevention.
-It is not intended to interfere with any existing legislative health and safety requirements.
+Mandating the Program means it becomes a contractual obligation to provide on-site construction workers with access to appropriate information and support for their mental health and suicide prevention.
+It does not supersede or override any existing legislative health and safety requirements of the head contractor, any subcontractors or individuals.